In crisis or thinking about suicide? Call or text 988 for the Suicide and Crisis Lifeline. Veterans press 1.

 In the St. Louis or St. Charles County area?

-Brain Recovery Centers is a doctor-supervised mental-health clinic in St. Charles County that treats PTSD and treatment-resistant depression using FDA-approved options such as Spravato (esketamine) and TMS.
+Brain Recovery Centers is a doctor-supervised mental-health clinic in St. Peters that serves both St. Charles County and St. Louis County, in person and by telemedicine, and treats PTSD and treatment-resistant depression using FDA-approved options such as Spravato (esketamine) and TMS.
 They accept most insurance, including MO HealthNet.
 If therapy and standard medication have not been enough, they are a credible local place to ask about what else is on the table.

 Visit Brain Recovery Centers →